jsarnowski96/WebOrganizer/README.md

 ## Architecture
 Web Organizer consists of several types of files performing different tasks.
 We can distinguish two basic types:
 - `.ejs` files, served as a frontend<br />
-- `.js` files, performing most of the tasks on the backend<br /><br />
+- `.js` files, performing most of the tasks on the backend<br />

-All frontend is rendered server-side.
+All frontend is rendered server-side.<br />

 ## Technologies
 - NodeJS<br />